ysyk2021/the-lifelong-learning-advantage-how-it-can-benefit-your-career-and-your-life/src/chapter-2-1.md

-Chapter 5: Identifying Different Types of Lifelong Learning
+Identifying Different Types of Lifelong Learning
 ===========================================================

 Lifelong learning encompasses various forms of education and skill development that occur throughout a person's life.
 In this chapter, we will explore different types of lifelong learning and how they contribute to personal and professional growth.